ZakariaZack98/weather-today/README.md

 ## Notes on 7 day forecast

 - Openweathermap API free tier only provides upto 5 days of forecast (through 3 hours step chunk) so 5 days forecast is implemented instead of 7 days.

+## Implementation notes (Map and Chart)
+Leaflet & Next.js

+- Leaflet manipulates DOM and must be used from client components only.
+- Marker icon images are loaded from images.
+If markers are missing, ensure the images exist there and Leaflet default icon options are correctly configured.
+- Map center coordinates are read from Redux state (state.weather.coord).
+The component guards against missing coords.
+Chart behavior
+- LineChart supports an optional secondary dataset.
+Current behavior shows the secondary line only for certain activeMode values (e.g., "Overview" and "Wind") — check LineChart.tsx for the conditional that adds the secondary dataset to datasets.
+- Chart gradients and color groups are defined in lib.ts.

 ## Notes on Lottie / Server-side rendering (important troubleshooting)